Private Tunnel is headquartered just outside Silicon Valley in Pleasanton, CA.

 Private Tunnel uses external payment processors, though, so none of your bank or account details are kept on their servers.

 We did, however, find one tricky statement in their Terms of Service.
 Basically, it says that their service is provided on an ‘as-is’ basis and that they’re not liable for any losses or damages.
-Refunds also won’t be given.
+Refunds also won’t be given, so forget money-back guaranteed like many other VPNs (like ExpressVPN) are offering.

 Admittedly, I’m not exactly sure how they’re going to enforce that.
 So keep it in mind before moving forward.